-Business Directors are responsible for leading and developing a set of client programs as a startup business unit.
+Business Growth Directors are responsible for leading and developing a set of client programs as a startup business unit.
 As our primary client partners, you’ll provide strategic guidance at an executive level, while nurturing your program teams toward positive outcomes.
 Applying a growth mindset to all areas of our business, you’ll be focused on deepening shared value with clients to increase revenue and develop new business opportunities.

 Commercial leadership: Overseeing the overall performance and profitability of your business unit.
 You bring commercial awareness to decision making that balances business and client needs, and are confident in delivering commercial outcomes.